We use our proprietary methodology to produce these rankings. Learn more →

 • Interactive Animation

-SNHU’s Online Bachelor of Art in Game Art and Development degree is 120 credits, with 30 of those being free course electives.
+SNHU's online BA in Game Art and Development degree is also 120 credits, with 30 of those being electives.

 Courses include: